jethrokuan/z/man/man1/z.md

   * `set -U Z_OWNER "username"`:
     Ensure data file is owned by `username`.
 This prevents usage of `z` with `sudo` to cause file to be inaccessible in non-sudo sessions.

+  * `set -p Z_EXCLUDE "regex"`:
+    Exclude all directories matching the regex from being added to the z-store in the future.
+This does not modify the existing store.

+    For example `set -P Z_EXCLUDE "^/mnt/workVPN"` will block all paths starting with `/mnt/workVPN`. `set -P Z_EXCLUDE "^/mnt/workVPN\$"` would exclude exactly that directory, but not any of `/mnt/workVPN`'s subdirectories.